William W. Belknap: Shiloh, Corinth, and Vicksburg

 In March 1862, Maj.
 Belknap and the 15th Iowa Volunteer Infantry were mustered into military action.
 Traveling by steamer from St. Louis, Belknap was sent to the front at the Battle of Shiloh; arriving at Pittsburgh Landing on April 6 joining the Army of the Tennessee, under the authority of Union General Ulysses S. Grant.
 Belknap and his men were ordered to the front to serve under Maj.
 Gen Benjamin M. Prentiss at the Hornet's Nest.
 Belknap and his raw 15th Iowa Volunteer Infantry troops were forced to fight like regular army veterans on Prentiss's depleted line.
-Belknap fought bravely, he was slightly wounded, and his horse was shot and killed from under him.
+Belknap was slightly wounded in the shoulder, and his horse was shot and killed from under him.
+Afterwards he continued on the field on foot.
 Reinforced, the Union Army under General Grant, forced the Confederates to retreat back to Corinth, and Shiloh was considered a Union victory.

 After Shiloh, Belknap served as acting commander of the 15th Iowa Volunteer Infantry at the Battle of Corinth.
 Col. Hugh T. Reid, commander of the 15th Iowa Volunteer Infantry, had been severely injured in the neck at Shiloh and removed from active duty.
 Col. Reid stated that at Shiloh Belknap, "was always in the right place at the right time, directing and encouraging officers and men as coolly as a veteran" At Corinth, Belknap was noted for his "conspicuous gallantry".
 After Corinth, Belknap and the 15th Iowa Volunteer Infantry for a time served on guard duty.
 Belknap was formally promoted from major to lieutenant colonel on August 20, 1862.
 Belknap was promoted from lieutenant colonel to colonel of the Iowa 15th Volunteer Infantry on June 3, 1863.

 The Union capture of Vicksburg, the last Confederate stronghold on the Mississippi, was vital and would split the Confederacy in two.
 Belknap's primary military operation took place at the Siege of Vicksburg until Confederate General John C. Pemberton surrendered to Union General Grant on July 4, 1863.
 Colonel Belknap, Fifteenth Iowa, was part of the Third Brigade of the Sixth Division serving under Major General John McArthur.

 On December 24, 1863, Belknap was in command of the 11th Iowa Volunteer Infantry and the 15th Iowa Volunteer Infantry reinforcing Redbone, Mississippi, south of Vicksburg.
 On February 26, 1864, Belknap served as provost marshal of post in Canton, Mississippi.